elgatosf/streamdeck-kit-ipad/README.md

 ```

 Be sure that you add "elgato-device-driver" to `LSApplicationQueriesSchemes` in your Info.plist file.

-> [!NOTE]
-> During the alpha phase, the app is not in available in the App Store.
-You can load it via the [TestFlight](https://developer.apple.com/testflight/) app.
-Use [this link [TODO: ADD LINK]](https://add.testflight/link/here) to participate in testing.

 | iOS Version | Swift Version | XCode Version |
 | ----------- | ------------- | ------------- |